quick-fox-03/animal-detection-and-warning-system/README.md

 - a flashing LED that can be installed roadside for alerting both animals and drivers.
 - an ultrasonic sound emitter that emits noise for disturbing animals while drivers stay unaffected.
 - an OLED Display Board that can be used for signalling drivers about areas prone to animal presence, or a certain animal's detection.

-The device is simulated at [Wokwi](https://wokwi.com/) platform for prototyping purposes.

-## ESP32 Board
-The ESP32 Board is a popular WiFi and Bluetooth-enabled microcontroller, which serves as the main controlling unit of this device.
-It controls activation/deactivation for all actuators used and is also responsible for subscribing as a client to the MQTT Broker.

-## LED Unit
-The LED bulb is used as an actuator to provide flashing lights in order to confuse and deter animals while alerting drivers of potential animal in their vicinity.

-## Sound Emitter Unit
-The Sound Emitter Unit, is responsible for producing ultrasonic sounds at 30-40 kHz, well above the hearing range of human drivers but audible to dogs and cows, which ensures minimal disturbance to drivers and alerts to animals.

-## OLED Display Unit
-The OLED display unit is used as a visual actuator, which can be installed across the highways to display messages to drivers, ensuring there are more than one signals and reducing chances of missing alerts.
-The OLED display unit is interfaced with the microcontroller using "ssd1306" library which provides functions for controlling the display.

-# IoT Device circuit explanation
-The

-The LED Bulb is connected to the ESP32 Board